PMP Exam Preparation (92 Blogs) Become a Certified Professional

 41. What are the steps that you will take to do risk planning?

-There are 5 important steps in risk planning:
+There are five important steps in risk planning:

 Step 1: Identify the Risk.
-This step includes identifying and describing all the possible risks that might affect your project or its results, so to avoid this make a note of all the possible risks.
-During this step, you start to prepare a Project Risk register which is a register the keep the details of all the possible risks
+This step includes identifying and describing all the possible risks that might affect your project or its results.
+To avoid this, make a note of all the possible risks.
+During this step, you start to prepare a Project Risk register, which is a register that keeps the details of all the possible risks

 Step 2: Analyze the risk.
 Once risks are identified, the next step you should take is to analyze the likelihood and consequence of each risk.
 This is a very important step because you will understand the nature of the risk and its effect on project goals and objectives.
 You should also input this information to your Project Risk Register.

-Step 3: Prioritize the Risk: After analyzing all the possible risk, it is time for you to evaluate and prioritize the risk by determining the risk magnitude, now the risk magnitude can be calculated as the combination of likelihood and consequence.
-So on top will be the risks, which have the most chances of occurring and whose consequences are bad for the project and vice versa .
+Step 3: Prioritize the Risk: After analyzing all the possible risks, it is time for you to evaluate and prioritize them by determining the risk magnitude.
+Now, the risk magnitude can be calculated as the combination of likelihood and consequence.
+So, on top will be the risks that have the most chances of occurring and whose consequences are bad for the project and vice versa.
 You should add all these risk rankings to your Project Risk Register.

 Step 4: Treat the Risk.
-During this step you analyze the highest ranked risks and plan strategies to treat or avoid these.
-You create risk prevention & reduction strategies and also any plans for emergency in this step.
-Then you add the risk treatment measures as the highest ranking risks on your Project Risk Register.
+During this step, you analyze the highest-ranked risks and plan strategies to treat or avoid these.
+You create risk prevention & reduction strategies and also any plans for emergencies in this step.
+Then, you add the risk treatment measures as the highest-ranking risks on your Project Risk Register.
 This is also called Risk Response Planning.

-Step 5: Monitor and Review the risk: This is the step where you review your Project Risk Register and with the help of it track, Review and monitor risks.
+Step 5: Monitor and Review the Risk: This is the step where you review your Project Risk Register and, using it, track, Review, and monitor risks.

 42. What is the PDCA cycle?

-PDCA cycle stands for Plan-Do-Check-Act (PDCA) Cycle.
-It is a 4 step problem solving technique which is used to improve business processes.
+The PDCA cycle stands for the Plan-Do-Check-Act (PDCA) Cycle.
+It is a four-step problem-solving technique used to improve business processes.
 It was originally developed by an American physicist named Walter A. Shewhart.
-It is a cycle, which means it keep iterating or repeating these 4 steps.
+It is a cycle, which means it iterates or repeats these four steps.

-The first step is Plan: This step includes planning a project in such a way, that it defines clearly what is the project’s goal and what are the best ways to work towards the goal.
-It is basically, setting up a framework for all the operations that should be done.
+The first step is to Plan.
+This step includes planning a project so that it clearly defines the project’s goal and the best ways to work towards it.
+It is basically setting up a framework for all the operations that should be done.

-The second step is do: This step includes executing the actions which were planned.
-This do stage can be broken down into parts, the first part includes assigning tasks to individuals and training them, the second part includes the actual process of doing the work and the third part is noting down the progress and insights for future evaluation.
+The second step is to do: This step includes executing the planned actions.
+This stage can be broken down into parts: the first part includes assigning tasks to individuals and training them, the second part consists of the actual process of doing the work, and the third part is noting the progress and insights for future evaluation.

 The third step is check: This step is used to check if the project’s objectives are met.
-It also includes checking if the completed project addresses both the successes and failures, so that any further changes have to be made.
+It also includes checking if the completed project addresses both successes and failures so that any further changes can be made.

-The fourth step is act: This step includes performing any corrective actions that were needed after the evaluation in the previous step.
+The fourth step is acting: This step includes performing any corrective actions that were needed after the evaluation in the previous step.
 This cycle can be repeated until you get the optimal results.

 43. Which communication style do you prefer using in your projects?